stonepreston/jetson-nano-keras-inferencing/README.md

 # Nano Setup

-I find it easier to work on a desktop development machine and ssh into the nano when necessary (The nano UI can be a bit sluggish sometimes, so it's easier to work on a regular computer if you can) You will need to obtain the ip address of your nano.
+I find it easier to work on a desktop development machine and ssh into the nano when necessary (The nano UI can be a bit sluggish sometimes, so it's easier to work on a regular computer if you can.)
+You will need to obtain the ip address of your nano.
 On the nano, open a terminal window and run the following command.

     $ ifconfig